Roids-Fitness/RoidsFitnessDocs/README.md

 10. helmet: Express.js middleware for securing web applications by setting HTTP headers.
 Used for security in the backend.

 11. react: JavaScript library for building user interfaces and single-page applications.
+React has a component-based architecture, which enables developers to create reusable and self-contained UI components.
+By using a virtual DOM (Document Object Model), React ensures efficient and optimised rendering of these components.
+Within the Roids Fitness Application, React forms the foundation of the frontend, allowing for a dynamic and responsive user experience.

 12. react-bootstrap: React components implementing the Bootstrap CSS framework.
 Used to create components in frontend with existing styling built-in.